pbruneau/Reunion-Sun-Rise-Set/README.md

 # Sunrise and Sunset Times for La Réunion island
-Stored in a CSV file.
+Specified for years 2014 and 2015 in the CSV file.
 The file has been created from information available at https://www.ephemeride.com/calendrier/solaire/19